Why is it important to attend school?

 What is good attendance?

 Parents/carers and students often become confused about what good attendance is.
-The school expectation for attendance is 95% and above.
+The school attendance target is 95% and above.
 The following is a useful guide for parents:

 97% - 99% Excellent